soyll/chatgpt-tts/README.md

 ![](https://github.com/soyll/chatgpt-tts/blob/main/logo.png)
-# ChatGPT-TTS Integration Library!
+# ChatGPT-TTS Integration Library 🎤
  The **ChatGPT-TTS Integration Library** is a powerful open-source tool that seamlessly combines the capabilities of ChatGPT and Text-to-Speech (TTS) technology.
 With this library, developers can effortlessly **create** conversational AI applications that **not only understand text input** but also **generate natural-sounding spoken responses**.
 This integration allows for a more immersive and interactive user experience, making it ideal for chatbots, virtual assistants, and other AI-driven applications.

-## Table of Contents
+## Table of Contents 📄
 * [Getting Started](#getting-started)
   * [Installation](#installation)
 * [Usage](#usage)